notaryproject/notation/README.md

 #### Public Certified Content

 1. The user discovers some certified content they wish to acquire
-2. The user copies the URI for the content, passing it to the docker cli.
+1. The user copies the URI for the content, passing it to the docker cli
    - `docker run docker.io/hello-world:latest`
+1. The user already has the `docker.io` certificate, enabling all certified content from docker hub
-3. The image runs, as verification passes.
+1. The image runs, as verification passes

 #### Public non-certified content

 1. The user discovers some community content they wish to acquire, such as a new network-monitor project
-2. The user copies the URI for the content, passing it to the docker cli
+1. The user copies the URI for the content, passing it to the docker cli
    - `docker run docker.io/wabbit-networks/net-monitor:latest`
-3. The image fails to run as the user has trust-required and doesn't have the wabbit-networks key.The docker cli produces an error with a url for acquiring the wabbit-networks key.
+1. The image fails to run as the user has `trust-required` enabled, and doesn't have the wabbit-networks key.The docker cli produces an error with a url for acquiring the wabbit-networks key.
-4. The user can disable `trust-requried`, or acquire the required key.
+   - The user can disable `trust-requried`, or acquire the required key.
-5. The user acquires the wabbit-networks key, saves it in their local store
+1. The user acquires the wabbit-networks key, saves it in their local store
-6. The user again runs:
+1. The user again runs:
    - `docker run docker.io/wabbit-networks/net-monitor:latest`
    and the image is sucessfully run

 ### Key acquisition

-TBD by the key-management working group
+*TBD by the key-management working group*

 ### Private Registry